 Skip to main content

-Inference Platform Benchmark: Bedrock AgentCore vs EKS Self-Hosted
+Inference Platform Benchmark: Bedrock AgentCore vs EKS Self-Managed

 Objective

-Set Bedrock AgentCore as the default inference platform and quantitatively validate when and under what conditions EKS self-hosting becomes necessary.
-Also compare performance/cost differences based on LLM gateway (LiteLLM vs Bifrost) and cache-aware routing (llm-d) combinations in EKS self-hosting.
+Set Bedrock AgentCore as the default inference platform and quantitatively validate when and under what conditions self-managed EKS becomes necessary.
+Also compare performance/cost differences across LLM gateway (LiteLLM vs Bifrost) and cache-aware routing (llm-d) combinations for self-managed EKS.

 Bedrock AgentCore is the default choice.
 As a managed service, AWS handles build time, operational burden, and scaling.
-Open-source/custom models are also supported via Custom Model Import, so model support itself is not a reason for self-hosting.
-Self-hosting is justified only when inference engine-level control, large-scale cost optimization, or cache routing is required.
+Open-source/custom models are also supported via Custom Model Import, so model support alone does not justify self-management.
+Self-management is only justified when inference engine-level control, large-scale cost optimization, or cache routing is required.

 Comparison Targets